nacmacfeegle/nacmacfeegle.github.io/_posts/2014-07-24-chained-async-webservice.md

 ## First out of the blocks
 My specific use case was to enrich a list of groups with the user-membership of each group.
 The idea can be illustrated using some dummy data and test webservice calls.
-Instead of using external fictitious WS calls, let's first set up some of our own to keep all functionality self-contained (this example uses activator-1.2.3):
+Instead of using external fictitious WS calls, let's first set up some of our own to keep all functionality self-contained (this example uses <a href="http://www.playframework.com/download">Play/Scala -- activator-1.2.3</a>):

 ``` scala